Chris Kirk takes one-shot lead into final round in Hawaii

 Fellow Englishman Matt Fitzpatrick is four shots off the pace in a share of 10th after a 69.

-American Akshay Bhatia, 21, pushed his way into second spot, one stroke behind Kirk on 20 under, while Xander Schauffele, Jordan Speith and Byeong Hun An are a further stroke back in third.
+American Akshay Bhatia, 21, pushed his way into second spot, one stroke behind Kirk on 20 under, while Xander Schauffele, Jordan Spieth and Byeong Hun An are a further stroke back in third.

 Kirk said he will have to remain aggressive to hold his lead.